This tasty cheesy tiger shrimp recipe features plump shrimp topped with garlicky aioli & melty cheese. Baked to perfection & great for dinner parties!

 Instructions

-- Wash the shrimps under cold water and pat them dry with a paper towel.
+- Wash the shrimp under cold water and pat dry with a paper towel.

 - Butterfly the shrimp and place them on a baking sheet.